cshelton/pyminfunc/testing/README.md

 Failures that are "okay" (seem to be due to slight variations in numeric processing, not because algorithm is incorrect or more unstable than Matlab version):
 - Tests A03c and B03c fail because it depends on random choices and I cannot get the randomness to be the same between python and matlab easily
-- Test A11f fails because no matter which sparse Cholesky decomp I pick in Python, the sparsity (for a given level) is chosen differently than in Matlab.
 - Test B10e fails, seemingly because of small (one-bit) differences in inner products early that propagate.
 - Test B11f also fails (with a more dramatic deviation) due to small bit changes early.
 In this case, Hessian and grad slight differences cause algorithm to choose different path.
 - Test B12 similarly fails

+Failures that ideally would be fixed:
+- Test A11f fails because no matter which sparse Cholesky decomp I pick in Python, the sparsity (for a given level) is chosen differently than in Matlab.
 - Test B14b fails because the "Adjusting Hessian" portion is unstable (even in the original Matlab).
 Adding approximate 1e-12 to the diagonal isn't enough to really stablize the inversion.
 Trying different methods in python, none produce the same answer as the Matlab code.

+Failures that are due to bugs:

+none currently know (although there probably are some)